scikit-hep/boost-histogram/docs/user-guide/axes.rst

    bool_axis = bh.axis.Integer(0, 2, underflow=False, overflow=False)
    :noindex:

-Another could be for an IntEnum (Python 3 or backport) if the values are contiguous.
+Another could be for an IntEnum if the values are contiguous.

 Category axis
 -------------